Skip to main content

 The architecture of these incentive limits, while clear on paper, creates significant practical and ethical challenges when it encounters the realities of human physiology.
 Many wellness programs are structured as “health-contingent” programs, where the financial reward is tied to achieving a specific health outcome.

-This might involve reaching a certain BMI, lowering to a target level, or reducing cholesterol.
+This might involve reaching a certain BMI, lowering blood pressure to a target level, or reducing cholesterol.
 The ADA requires that employers provide a “reasonable alternative standard” for individuals whose medical condition makes it unreasonably difficult, or medically inadvisable, to achieve the specified outcome.
 An individual with diagnosed hypertension, for example, must be offered another way to earn the reward, such as by following their doctor’s treatment plan.

 This system, however, often fails to account for the vast landscape of subclinical or undiagnosed hormonal dysregulation.
 Consider an individual with untreated subclinical hypothyroidism.
 Their metabolic rate is intrinsically slower due to insufficient thyroid hormone.
 They may struggle with weight management and elevated cholesterol levels as a direct consequence of this physiological state.